Mohsem35/AWS-CCP-Certification-Study/Dumps.md

 **AWS Marketplace**

-Question 25

-You are managing the company's AWS account.
+Q25: You are managing the company's AWS account.
 The current support plan is Basic, but you would like to begin using _Infrastructure Event Management_.
 What support plan (that already normally includes Infrastructure Event Management) should you upgrade to?

 **Upgrade to the Enterprise plan**

-Question 26
+> AWS Infrastructure Event Management is a structured program available to Enterprise Support customers that helps you plan for large-scale events, such as product or application launches, infrastructure migrations, and marketing events.
+It is also available to Business Support customers, but they need to pay an additional fee to use this service and cannot use it normally as part of their plan

-A popular company that sells products online just experienced a distributed denial-of-service (DDoS) attack that consumed all available bandwidth on their network and didn't allow legitimate requests to be processed. _Which AWS services can the company integrate and combine going forward to prevent future attacks?_
+Q26: A popular company that sells products online just experienced a distributed denial-of-service (DDoS) attack that consumed all available bandwidth on their network and didn't allow legitimate requests to be processed. _Which AWS services can the company integrate and combine going forward to prevent future attacks?_
 (Choose 4)

 - **Web Application Firewall (WAF)**
-- **CloudFront**
-- **Route 53**
+- **CloudFront**, **Route 53**
+> DDoS protection via Shield Advanced is supported on several services, including CloudFront, Route 53
 - **AWS Shield**

-Question 27
+> Shield is a managed Distributed Denial of Service (DDoS) protection service.
+Shield Standard provides free protection against common and frequently occurring attacks.
+Shield Advanced provides enhanced protections and 24/7 access to AWS experts for a fee

+> GuardDuty is an intelligent threat detection system that uncovers unauthorized behavior.

-The CTO of a software company has requested an executive summary detailing the advantages of a potential move to the AWS Cloud.
-What can you say is an advantage of an RDS database over a traditional database?
+_Q27: The CTO of a software company has requested an executive summary detailing the advantages of a potential move to the AWS Cloud.
+What can you say is an advantage of an RDS database over a traditional database?_

-AWS maintains the underlying OS and performs software patching on the database
+**AWS maintains the underlying OS and performs software patching on the database**

-Question 28
+> RDS is a managed service that makes it easy to launch and manage relational databases.
+RDS does provide a lot of value, like automated backups and software patching, and frees you up to focus on your applications

-Which AWS service can provide a Desktop as a Service (DaaS) solution?
+_Q28: Which AWS service can provide a Desktop as a Service (DaaS) solution?_

 **Amazon WorkSpaces**

-Question 29
+> Amazon WorkSpaces is a managed, secure Desktop-as-a-Service (DaaS) solution.
+You can use Amazon WorkSpaces to provision either Windows or Linux desktops in just a few minutes and quickly scale to provide thousands of desktops to workers across the globe.

-A developer needs to provide version control for multiple Python source code files.
-Which service will provide source control for the files?
+_Q29: A developer needs to provide version control for multiple Python source code files.
+Which service will provide source control for the files?_

 **CodeCommit**

-Question 30
+> CodeCommit is a source control system for private Git repositories

-An independent developer needs help with _monitoring service limits to ensure they don't exceed free-tier usage on their account_.
+Q30: An independent developer needs help with _monitoring service limits to ensure they don't exceed free-tier usage on their account_.
 Which services will help them monitor service limits?
 (Choose 2)

 - **Trusted Advisor**
+> Trusted Advisor has a service limit dashboard that helps you monitor service limits.
 - **CloudWatch**

-Question 31
+> CloudWatch Alarms can be used to determine the percentage of utilization versus the limit.

-A company has signed a 3-year contract with a school district to develop a Teacher Absence Management application.
+_Q31: A company has signed a 3-year contract with a school district to develop a Teacher Absence Management application.
 They anticipate consistent, daily development work throughout the duration of this project.
-Which type of EC2 instance would be best suited for this scenario?
+Which type of EC2 instance would be best suited for this scenario?_

 - **Standard Reserved Instances**

-Question 32
+> Standard Reserved Instances are optimal for projects with predictable, consistent daily usage over an extended period, such as this 3-year contract.
+They offer significant cost savings, up to 72%, compared to On-Demand pricing.
+Given the long-term and steady nature of the development project, these instances ensure both capacity reservation and cost-effectiveness.
+In contrast, other instance types like On-Demand or Spot are better suited for short-term or unpredictable workloads

-A company has multiple AWS accounts across many departments.
+_Q32: A company has multiple AWS accounts across many departments.
 They are considering using Organizations to group all their accounts under 1 master payer account.
-What are the benefits of using Organizations?
+What are the benefits of using Organizations?_
 (Choose 3)

-- They can reduce costs by sharing resources across accounts
+- They can **reduce costs by sharing resources across accounts**
-- They can easily add new accounts or create new accounts.
+- They can **easily add new accounts or create new accounts**
-- They can receive 1 bill for all their AWS accounts
+- They can **receive 1 bill for all their AWS accounts**

 Question 33